Hidden Jewels

 How does Hidden Jewels spend its money?

 Hidden Jewels directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Hidden Jewels tax-deductible?